How to Repair a Freezer

 A buildup of frost can occur in a freezer for several different reasons.
 You should inspect the defrost thermostat first.
 This part is primarily responsible for thawing frost buildup.
 Then look at the door gasket and the defrost timer.
 The odds are one of these parts on the freezer are broken and need repair or replacement.

 Homeowners often first notice an appliance is broken based on a machine making loud or strange noises.
-“If this happens on a standalone freezer, the first thing to inspect is the evaporator blade,” says Jim Simmons, Owner Able Reading Appliance Repair.
+“If this happens on a standalone freezer, the first thing to inspect is the evaporator blade,” says Jim Simmons, who has over 20 years experience in appliance repair in Reading.
 You can replace a freezer blade or hire a professional to complete the repair for you.

 A freezer that won’t turn on won’t freeze or cool the contents inside.
 You first need to be sure the freezer is plugged in and the circuit breakers are not tripped.
 If the machine is plugged in, continue troubleshooting.
 There are three parts responsible for ensuring a freezer turns on: start relay, start capacitor & thermostat